Reference / Case Study

 • the board-level sensor integration is simple enough to understand and extend

-• the telemetry path is still easy to inspect after the sensor change
+• the telemetry path remains easy to inspect after adding a new sensor

-• the monitor exposes both current room state and event history
+• tthe monitor shows both current room state and recent alert history

-• CO2 adds a more useful signal for indoor-health interpretation than temperature and humidity alone
+• CO2 adds a more useful indoor-air-quality signal than temperature and humidity alone

 • configuration-driven alarms make the system easier to adapt across environments

-In other words, the work adds value at two levels: it improves the device itself, and it improves how the resulting telemetry can actually be used once it reaches operations.
+In other words, the work adds value at two levels.
+It improves the device by adding a better sensor signal, and it improves operations by making that signal easier to interpret, tune, and trust once it reaches the monitoring layer.

 Where this pattern is useful